 At KHSS, we believe that radio is one of the most powerful tools of evangelization available to us today.
 We are dedicated to reclaiming our culture for Christ by sanctifying the airwaves with the truth of the Catholic faith.

-KHSS exists in response to the call of the Holy Father for a "new springtime" of evangelization.
+KHSS and the non-profit corporation Holy Spirit Sanctifier Catholic Radio exist in response to the call of the Holy Father for a "new springtime" of evangelization.
 Pope John Paul II saw the mass media as an important part of this mission.

-KHSS was purchased in 1998 by Two Hearts Communications, an LLC formed by Rod and Kimberly Fazzari in honor of the Sacred Heart of Jesus and the Immaculate Heart of Mary for the purpose of bringing Catholic radio to the Walla Walla valley in rural southeastern Washington State.
+Radio station KHSS was purchased in 1998 by Two Hearts Communications, an LLC formed by Rod and Kimberly Fazzari in honor of the Sacred Heart of Jesus and the Immaculate Heart of Mary.
+The purpose of acquiring KHSS was to bring Catholic radio to the Walla Walla valley in rural southeastern Washington State.
 An agreement to purchase KHSS from prior ownership was reached in the spring of 1997.
 At the time, KHSS was a financially troubled, commercial classical-music radio station that was in the midst of a transition to an oldies format.
-We had a different plan for the station's future, however.
-As we had felt called to start a Catholic radio station in Walla Walla, the purchase of KHSS was the first step.
+Rod and Kimberly had a different plan for the station's future, however.
+As they had felt called to bring Catholic Radio to the Walla Walla area, the purchase of KHSS was the first step.

 The second step was the acquisition of the necessary equipment to receive Catholic programming from EWTN in Birmingham, Alabama, accomplished during the fall of 1997.